SystemsApproach/ops/arch.rst

-on in this book: a User Portal intended for enterprise admins who need to manage services delivered to a local site, and an Operations Portal intended for the ops team responsible for keeping Aether up-to-date and running smoothly.
+on in this book: a User Portal intended for enterprise admins who need to manage services delivered to a local site, and an Operations Portal intended for the ops team responsible for keeping Aether up to date and running smoothly.
 Again, other stakeholders (classes of users) are possible, but this distinction does represent a natural division between those who *use* cloud services and those who *operate* cloud services.